NCFE CACHE Level 3 Diploma for the Early Years Workforce (Early Years Educator)

 • Playschool attendant

 Before studying Early Years level 3, you may wish to study early years level 2.
-After you’ve completed your level 3 studies, you may wish to progress to early years level 4 and early years level 5
+After you’ve completed your level 3 studies, you may wish to progress to early years level 4 and early years level 5.
+Learn more about the different qualification levels here.

 In this unit, you’ll look at supporting children’s development through healthy eating and exercise.
 You’ll study local and national initiatives aimed at keeping children fit and healthy, the importance of sleep for babies and young children, SIDS prevention, and common childhood illnesses.
 You’ll also explore the ways in which you can support children’s emotional wellbeing, and what you need to know about taking care of children who are unwell.